Should I sponsor a child? If that’s a question you’ve been asking yourself, you’re in the right place.

 It’s not sustainable

-Supporting one child in one family is not enough to break the cycle of poverty.
-If one child in an entire family is supported, they will become the sole breadwinner for their entire family who was left behind.
-The best way to help children is to support the whole family to escape poverty together.
-A holistic approach which supports families to come up with their own plans and solutions is crucial.
+Supporting one child in one family is not enough to break the cycle of poverty as they will become the sole breadwinner for their entire family who was left behind.
+The best way to help children is to change the system that creates poverty.
+By creating sustainable social protection systems that support the whole family to escape poverty together, we can prevent children from needing to be sponsored in the first place.

 Should I Sponsor A Child In Cambodia?